openshift/ci-chat-bot/AUTHORIZATION.md

 ```
 This shows:
 - Your employee information
-- Team and organization memberships
+- Organizational memberships (teams, groups, organizations with their types)
 - Specific commands you can execute
 - How you get access to each command